JiazhengZhang/starter-hugo-academic/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Postgraduate in School of Electronic Information and Communications (EIC)
+role: Postgraduate in School of Electronic, Information and Communications (EIC)

 # Organizations/Affiliations to show in About widget
 organizations: